Analyzing Different Machines

 Machine 3 has a Cp of .5919 (not capable) and a Cpk of .3989 (not centered).
 Again, based on Cp and Cpk, I'd recommend replacing machine number 3.

 It's so easy to draw charts with QI Macros that it makes sense to use several different approaches and see what they tell you.
-In this case, we used the box and whisker, the XbarR using the stair step capabilities of the macro and three histograms to verify and validate our decision.
+In this case, we used the Box and Whisker Plot, the XbarR using the stair step capabilities of the macro, and three histograms to verify and validate our decision.
 I don't know about you, but I find that managers often challenge one graph, but when you give them three ways to see the same thing, they're often convinced.

 Other Charts Included in QI Macros for Excel